Hadji Murat (novella): Character list

-She befriends Murat and becomes troubled by the cruelty of men during times of war when she sees his severed head.
-She expresses her feelings towards some soldiers who then told her the story of his death.
+She befriends Murat and feels shocked by the cruelty of men at war when she sees his severed head.

 Themes

 Hadji Murat is very different than the other works Tolstoy produced around the same time.
 In The Devil (1889), The Kreutzer Sonata (1890), "Father Sergius" (1898), Resurrection (1899), "Master and Man" (1895), and The Forged Coupon (1905), the emphasis is on man's moral duties which is not the case in Hadji Murat.
 Tolstoy usually has the protagonists go through a process of "purification", where they learn something about an ethical ideal.
 Hadji Murat is a unique story by Tolstoy because this does not occur.
 Instead in Tolstoy's old age he returned to writing about memories from his youth.
 Hadji Murat is a story that consists of negative themes which is unusual for Tolstoy.
 He portrays the negative side of man doubting that there is goodness in any man at all.
 Rebecca Ruth Gould has described Hadji Murat along with Tolstoy's other writings on the Caucasus, as "ethnographic footnotes informing the reader about the history, languages, and customs of Russia’s enemies."